trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 A number of additional options allow you to specify configuration file and directory locations, as well as Java options.
-Run the launcher with `--help` to see the supported commands and command line options.
+Run the launcher with `--help` to see the supported commands, command line options, and default values.

 The `-v` or `--verbose` option for each command prepends the server's current settings before the command's usual output.